The Department of Education has announced a review of the current home to school transport policy.

 In the region of 84,000 pupils are currently eligible for transport assistance which is around 26% of the school population.
 The cost of home to school transport provision is approximately £81m per year.
 The review will not consider home to school transport for children with a statement of special educational needs which specifies a special transport need.

 The Department has today started a process of engaging with parents, children, school staff and the wider public on how the future home to school transport policy should be shaped.
-As part of this process, an online questionnaire has been launched on the Department’s website https://www.surveymonkey.co.uk/r/X5KRQYT.
+As part of this process, an online questionnaire has been launched and can be found on the survey monkey website .

 In addition, the Department also intends to hold a number of meetings in different towns across Northern Ireland in the coming months.